 - Carefully proofread any of your comments before you post.
-Along with showcasing your knowledge, you’re also demonstrating your communications skills.
+Along with showcasing your knowledge, you’re also demonstrating your communication skills.

 How to Find the Right LinkedIn Groups To Join

-3. Go to the LinkedIn profiles of competitors, colleagues, and people who’s radar you want to get on.
+- Go to the LinkedIn profiles of job-seeking competitors, colleagues, and people who’s radar you want to get on.
 Look for the Groups they belong to and click on appropriate ones to join yourself.

 IMPORTANT !!!
 If You’re Job-Hunting Under Cover …

-It’s okay to join Groups for job seekers and visit regularly to pick up valuable advice about navigating today’s daunting job search, but:
+It’s okay (in fact, a good idea) to join job search and/or career-related Groups, and check in regularly to pick up valuable advice about navigating today’s daunting job search, but: